-The SENCO plays a crucial role in the school's SEND provision.
-In our school this is a dedicated person Mr Lowden who works with Mrs Cottell and Mrs Kenyan to determine the strategic development of the policy.
+The SENCo plays a crucial role in the school's SEND provision.
+In our school, this is Mr Lowden who works with Mrs Cottell and Mrs Kenyan to determine the strategic development of the policy.
 Other responsibilities include:

 - Overseeing the day-to-day operation of the policy - Co-ordinating the provision for pupils with SEND - Liaising with and giving advice to fellow teachers - Managing Learning Support Assistants - Overseeing pupils' records - Liaising with the parents - Liaising with external agencies, support services, Health and Social Services, and voluntary bodies.